SumoLogic/sumologic-documentation/README.md

 Sumo Docs is built with [Docusaurus 3](https://docusaurus.io/) and supports React, Rehype, and Remark plugins.
 We also use [cla-bot](https://colineberhardt.github.io/cla-bot/) to manage our Contributor License Agreement (CLA) process.

-Before submitting an issue or pull request, please review the sections below.
+Before submitting an issue or pull request, we recommend reviewing the sections below.

 ## Table of contents